“Refugees and Migrants in International Human Rights Law”

 The Course combines theoretical and practice-oriented approaches to human rights.
 First, it presents a comprehensive and rigorous overview of instruments, mechanisms, and procedures of international law serving the protection of rights of refugees and migrants (UN, Council of Europe, EU systems).
 Second, it equips participants with skills useful in the practice of human rights protection and research.

 The language of instruction is English.
-The Course consists of 60 hours of lectures, case teaching, and workshops conducted by top human rights scholars, lawyers, judges, civil servants, international organizations staffers and diplomats.
+The Course consists of 60 hours of lectures and case teaching conducted by top human rights scholars, lawyers, civil servants, international organizations staffers and diplomats.

 WHO MAY APPLY